advance100/doc_webpack/using-loaders.md

 It's possible to specify the loaders in the `require` statement (or `define`, `require.ensure`, etc.).
 Just separate loaders from resource with `!`.
 Each part is resolved relative to the current directory.

+It's possible to overwrite any loaders in the configuration by prefixing the entire rule with `!`.

 ``` javascript
 require("./loader!./dir/file.txt");
 // => uses the file "loader.js" in the current directory to transform